iarai/science4cast/README.md

 ## 4. <a name="prizes">Prizes</a>

-The competition offers the following prizes, for the top three winners:
+The competition offers the following prizes, for the top three winners (participants/teams):

 - **1st Prize: 8,000 EUR**
 - **2nd Prize: 6,000 EUR**